Security

 Step 3.
 Make sure security updates are on

 The Applications folder might not seem like the best place to check for Mac viruses.
-After all, most malware wants to remain hidden and difficult to access.
+After all, most malware wants to remain hidden within unwanted apps, and, that’s why, is difficult to access.
 Still, it’s worth starting to detect a trojan virus on Mac from this folder as it can contain seemingly legitimate apps, which are actually loaded with viruses.

 How to check for suspicious apps: